 Type 1 Diabetes Changes Lives Forever.

-Since our early days HADC has received generous support from the Community Foundation of Collier County, Richard M. Schulze Family Foundation, SWFL Children’s Charities, Inc., Walmart Foundation, The League Club, and other organizations along with individuals who want to join our mission.
+Since our early days, HADC has received generous support from the Community Foundation of Collier County, the Richard M. Schulze Family Foundation, SWFL Children’s Charities, Inc., Walmart Foundation, The League Club, and other organizations along with individuals who want to join our mission.

-Currently HADC has purchased hundreds of thousands of glucose test strips, lancets, meters, syringes, pen needles and other diabetes supplies along with tens of thousands of units of insulin as well as glucagon pens for children and college students.
+To date, HADC has purchased hundreds of thousands of glucose test strips, lancets, meters, syringes, pen needles, and other diabetes supplies along with tens of thousands of units of insulin and glucagon pens for children and college students.
 HADC continues to purchase lifesaving medical supplies, insulin, and services for children in financial need.